Rafael-Leite/SPACEX-Machine-Learning-Project/00-README.md

 6) Interactive maps of the SPACEX Launch Sites and their proximities with Folium
 7) Interactive dashboards built with Plotly-Dash
 8) Machine Learning Classification with sklearn and GridSearchCV

+Finally, a PDF document contains a presentation summarizing the metodologies and the results that were found.